KSDaemon/WampAPI-Specification/spec/specification.md

 #### URIs Object

-Holds the WAMP Topic and RPC URIs actions.
+Holds the Map of WAMP Topic and RPC URIs and their actions.
 The URIs MAY be empty, due to [Access Control List (ACL) constraints](#security-Filtering).

 ##### Patterned URI Actions